seakhtar/nsf-sbir/pages/fastlane/fastlane.md

 </div>

 * If your organization is not already registered with NSF, a message will display to confirm that the organization is not found in NSF systems and you will be able to register the organization and become the first Administrator.
-* o	Enter your organization is not already registered with NSF, a message will display to confirm that the organization is not found in NSF systems and you will be able to register the organization and become the first Administrator
+* Enter your organization is not already registered with NSF, a message will display to confirm that the organization is not found in NSF systems and you will be able to register the organization and become the first Administrator

 <div markdown="0">
 <img style="margin:0px;" src="../assets/img/fastlane/newOrg2.jpg"></div>